Truck Accident Lawyer

 The majority of rollover crashes occur when a vehicle runs off the road and flies over a ditch or hits a curb.
 The major factor in rollover accidents is in the lack of stability of the vehicle itself.
 The National Highway Transportation Safety Association has developed rollover resistance ratings.
 They have reported that taller, narrower vehicles such as SUVs are more likely to roll once they leave the roadway.

 Truck accidents cause over 130,000 injuries every year in the United States.
 Of those, approximately 5,000 result in death.

-There are five main reasons a truck may cause an accident:
+There are five main reasons a commercial truck may cause an accident: